fortify-presales/fortify-abap-demo/README.md

 - In the "**Program**" field click on the browse option and and select "**ZABAPGIT_STANDALONE**"
 - Click on the "Save" icon.
 - Enter `$TMP` for the "**Package**` and click on "Save" again
-- Click on "Exit" twich
+- Click on "Exit/Cancel" icon twice to return to the top level
 - Finally enter the transaction code `YGIT` to confirm the program is available.

 Now we can Import the repository from GitHub as follows:

 - Click on "New Online".
-- Enter `https://github.com/fortify-presales/fortify-sap-demo.git` for the "**Git Repository Url**
+- Enter `https://github.com/fortify-presales/fortify-abap-demo.git` for the "**Git Repository Url**
 - Enter `Z_FORTIFY_DEMO` for the "**Package**"
 - Enter `main` for the "**Branch**"
 - Select "**Prefix**" for the "**Folder Logic**"